 The San Pablo Avenue Corridor Project

-Why SPACP?
-San Pablo Ave is one of the streets with the most vehicle collisions and injuries in Alameda County.
+Why San Pablo Ave?
+San Pablo Avenue is one of the streets with the most vehicle collisions and injuries in Alameda County.
 It has some of the highest bus ridership in the county, but traffic leads to slow and unreliable transit service.
-Although it is a frequently-used bicycle route, it is dangerous for bike riders.
+Although it is a frequently used bicycle route, it is dangerous for bike riders.

 Project Phase 1: ACTC conducted community outreach from 2017-2019, presenting four design options to residents and businesses along the corridor (this included meeting with Golden Gate residents).
 See 2.2 Summary of Concepts on the Phase 1 Summary Report.
 Phase 1 research found that most surveyed residents in Oakland and Emeryville preferred Concept A, which included dedicated bus and bicycle lanes (ACTC is recommending Concept B for Berkeley and Albany).

 Project Phase 2: In early 2022, project staff gathered feedback on the proposed design directly from storefront businesses on San Pablo Avenue, to understand how project changes might impact their business, and to make adjustments if necessary.

 With support from Golden Gate Community Association (GGCA) and other nearby community groups, ACTC performed a series of focus groups with residents who live along the corridor, to understand resident perspectives at a deeper level.